magnusohlin/testmail/README.md

 Based on the npm freemail module, which provides a database of free and disposable email domains.
 All credit for the free and disposable domains lists goes to the npm freemail maintainers.

+Could for example be used to test if a user is using a business email.

 ## Node

 ### Install